Do Go On - 207 - The Golden State Killer

 But in this case, not relevant.

-There's heaps of really, obviously I just tried to do like a
+There's heaps are really, obviously I just tried to do like a pretty broad sort of

-pretty broad sort of start to finish kind of thing there that a lot of really
+start to finish kind of thing there that are a lot of really interesting articles and that

-interesting articles and that book by Michelle McNair is called I'll be gone on the dark.
-It's
+book by Michelle McMarrow is called I'll Be Gone on the Dark.

-really great.
-There's also a mini series called The Gone State Killer.
-It's not over, which I think
+There's also a mini series called The Golden State Killer.

-So yeah, I'll chuck all those references in this episode description.
+So yeah, I'll chuck all those references in this episode description,

-But that is my report on the Golden State Killer.
+but that is my report on the Golden State Killer.

-Jess, thank you for having to delve through that research.
+Thank you for having to delve through that research.

-So Matt and I didn't have to because whoever had to draw that straw, obviously,
+So Matt and I didn't have to because whoever had to draw that straw,

-we're thinking about death for a big part of the week.
+obviously we're thinking about death for a big part of the week.

 Yep.

-I'm going to go to work overnight again tonight, so that's good.
+I've got to go to work overnight again tonight, so that's good.

 Yeah, it's scary stuff.

-Yeah, but um, yep, you wanted it.
+But, yeah, you wanted it.

 You love it.

-It is, it is in a very morbid and strange way, it's fascinating.
+It is, it is, in a very morbid and strange way, it's fascinating.

-Yeah, just cuz I he started as a bit of a pral or a peeping Tom and then I was walking to my car up the driveway at my house
+Just because, like, he started as a bit of a prowler or a peeping Tom, and then I was

-He was like an asshole boyfriend,
+He was like an asshole boyfriend.

-so he put off and then he left her alone.
+And then he left her alone.

-And I was thinking at first, I'm like,
+And I was thinking at first, I'm like, oh, no, this is going to be, this is where it starts.

-but because he was a cop and he would know
+But because he was a cop and he knew he would know that he'd be the first suspect.

 He's already, he's publicly like her dad knew and stuff.

-So it's like even more calculating like he know he's and it
+So it's like even more calculating.

-profile said that he had the hate's women.
+Because you were saying that their profile said that he hates women.

 Oh, fuck.